-However, interestingly enough, this celebration is also linked to Catholicism, the primary religion that was enforced by Europeans when they colonised the Americas.
+However, interestingly enough, this celebration is also linked to Catholicism, the primary religion that was enforced by the Europeans when they colonized the Americas.
 Understanding that, it is not by coincidence that the Day of the Dead is celebrated at the beginning of November coinciding with All Saints Day and All Souls Day.

 What makes this event unique?

 On the Day of the Dead, Maya and Mestizo communities across Belize unanimously get together to commemorate the life and death of their ancestors.
-This is done by decorating small tables as alters at home and including water, flowers, fruits, candles and portraits of their deceased.
+This is done at people’s homes by decorating small tables as alters and including water, flowers, fruits, candles and portraits of their deceased.
 Families also make sure to have delicious traditional Belizean foods such as tamales, Bollos, Caldo de Gallina local, Chirmole and Ishpasha Atole.
 As for favorite alcoholic drinks, rum and tequila seem to be the popular choices.

-On All Souls Day, the Catholic Church holds a mass where everyone goes to pray for their beloved ones who have passed away.
+On All Souls Day, the Catholic Church holds a mass where everyone goes to pray for their loved ones who have passed away.
 Following the mass, a street procession takes place which leads to the local cemetery.
 Individuals carry with them wreaths, candles and food, which are later placed on the graves.
 The tombs are not only adorned but the family members pray and thank their dead relatives for being a part of their lives and wish them the best in the afterlife.
 Also common is the sharing of good memories and fun stories.

 The Day of the Dead and I…